 What’s the worst PowerPoint feature?
-This question can launch some very animated heated conversations.
+This question can launch some very animated, heated conversations.
 There’s a reason why we hear the phrase “Death by PowerPoint.”
 But of all the good and bad features in PowerPoint, I think the worst one is AutoFit.
-To learn out more about AutoFit in PowerPoint and how to make it stop, watch my video or continue reading.
+To learn more about AutoFit in PowerPoint and how to make it stop, watch my video or continue reading.

 Why AutoFit is Bad

-Let’s look at how you can improve your PowerPoint presentations and be more effective by simply changing one option, AutoFit.
-In my experience with years of PowerPoint training, AutoFit is the worst PowerPoint feature as it is actually designed to intentionally, on purpose, shrink the size of lengthy slide titles and bullet text as more and larger amounts of text are added to a slide.
-The reality is AutoFit encourages too much text on a slide.
+PowerPoint AutoFit feature, worst PowerPoint feature, shrinking text in a slideLet’s look at how you can improve your PowerPoint presentations and be more effective by simply changing one option, AutoFit.
+In my years of PowerPoint training, AutoFit is the worst PowerPoint feature, as it is intentionally designed to shrink lengthy slide titles and bullet text as more and larger amounts of text are added to a slide.
+The reality is that AutoFit encourages too much text on a slide.

 In this first bullet slide example shown above it’s actually readable.
 It doesn’t have too many items.
 The size of the text fits what was laid out within the PowerPoint Slide Master, the bullet items are phrases, not sentences, and the layout isn’t too crowded.

-Unfortunately, with AutoFit turned on, we often see poorly formatted PowerPoint slides, such as the second example to the left.
-AutoFit reinforces terrible habits and bad slide design because it encourages way too much text on a slide, often shrinking the size of titles and bullet items.
-Surprisingly, the PowerPoint AutoFit feature is a default setting even though some of the top complaints from audiences of PowerPoint presentations are that the slides are packed with text, and the text is too small to read.
+Surprisingly, the PowerPoint AutoFit feature is the default setting, even though some of the top complaints from PowerPoint presentation audiences are that slides are packed with text and the text is too small to read.

 Applying AutoFit Options in a Slide